Trams in Florence: Technical summary

 The rolling stock of Line 1 consists of 19 AnsaldoBreda Sirio, already in use in other cities in Italy and around the world.
 The route is mainly on reserved lanes.
 Stops are located at a distance of 300–400 m.

-Future plans
+Extension of the network

 Line 1 extension

 An expansion from Scandicci towards Casellina and Pontignale is planned.
 The new terminus will be near an exit of the A1 motorway.
 A Park & Ride will also be built.

 Line 2

 Line 2 currently runs from the airport to Santa Maria Novella railway station, where it interchanges with line 1.
 From here, the line should run through the city center in two different branches, also serving the Duomo in the initial planning.
 However, after the recent revisions, the line will probably not pass in Duomo and will run partly underground (4 stops).

 As of 2022, the route has been finalised for completion at the end of 2023, with new stops at Lavagnini, Poliziano, Parterre, Libertà, Cavour and Piazza San Marco.
 There will be two Cavour stops as the line will follow the street one-way system.

 Line 2 will be 7.5 km long and will be fundamental in serving the city center, which is planned to become mainly pedestrian.